texascloud/cs373-idb/README.md

     pip3 install Flask

 The database is implemented using SQLAlchemy.
-Install it with:
+To add support for it, install the extension for Flask with:

     pip3 install Flask-SQLAlchemy